-Scott attended Meredith College where she received a B.S. in biology and then earned her Pharm.D. at the UNC Eshelman School of Pharmacy.
-She completed an ASHP-accredited residency in geriatrics at the Durham Veterans Affairs Medical Center in Durham, NC, and she was a member of the Campbell University clinical pharmacy faculty until 2001.
-She is board certified in ambulatory care pharmacy and is a clinical pharmacist practitioner.
+Dean Scott received a B.S. in biology from Meredith College and a Pharm.D. at UNC Eshelman School of Pharmacy.
+She completed an ASHP-accredited residency in geriatrics at the Durham Veterans Affairs Medical Center in Durham, NC and is board certified in ambulatory care and is a clinical pharmacist practitioner.
 She developed ambulatory care pharmacy services at Duke University Department of Family and Community Medicine and MAHEC Family Health Center.

 Scott MA*, Hitch WJ, Wilson CG, Lugo AM.
 Billing for Pharmacists’ Cognitive Services in a Physicians’ Office: Experience with the “Incident To” Model.
 Journal of the Am Pharm Assoc 2012; 52:175-180.